Nexela/Nanobots/README.md

 * 1.0.7 - Hard Crash on invalid ammo
 * 1.0.8 - More sanity checks
 * 1.0.9 - Remove the shooting event pending more info on crash.
 Shooting nanobots is now just visual and wastes nanobots.
 Reverted termite changes,
 * 1.2.0 - Many changes, Nanobots are now smarter and harder working!
+Also Many thanks to Articulating for his work on the project!
+* 1.2.1 - Compatibility changes for mod-pack maker thingie
+* 1.2.2 - Forgot to account for on_config_changed in previous release.
+Apologies to all those affected.
+* 1.2.3 - Unreleased
+* 1.3.0 - Technology to increase range, More speed improvements, No longer eats items in inserters hands.
+* 1.3.1 - Fixes for config refrences.